New York men that are simply irresistible

-Sometimes it isn’t easy finding romance in a city so notorious cold and hard as NYC.
-Stuck prepping for a meeting, or riding the D Train – when Ohlala is not at hand – we escape into the legacy of fictional characters that the landmarks of the city seem to evoke.
+Sometimes it isn’t easy dating in a city so notorious cold and hard as NYC.
+Stuck prepping for a meeting, or riding the D Train – when Ohlala is not at hand – we escape into the legacy of fictional New York men that the landmarks of the city seem to evoke.
 Until that moment when you can live the feeling, here’s a list of our favorite figures from literature, film, theater and television to ogle over.

 Tall, dark, incredibly intelligent and troubled; Don Draper is the ultimate Byronic hero and tease of New York.
 His persona is a fabrication of the post-Korean war soldier named Dick Whitman that he used to be.
 Later, adrift in the world of New York’s 1960’s economic boom, Don Draper rides the waves of opportunity high by positioning himself as a coveted creative director in the advertising industry.
 In his personal life he starts off as a humble lovable family man, but as the need to cater to the up and coming mega-companies including Coca-Cola, Kodak and Lucky Strike puts pressure on him, his relationships become increasingly tempestuous.
 The magic of Don is his tenacious spirit in business and play.
 In the end, it earns him the eternal attention of what seems to be all the women in his city.
 In trying to balance it all, if Don Draper was around he’d not only be adman but also an Ohlala man.